tomer132246/X96Dbg-MCP-Server-Plugin/README.md

 # MCPluginForX96Dbg

-A 32-bit x96dbg plugin that exposes a lightweight JSON-RPC "Model Context Protocol" (MCP) bridge over TCP.
+A dual-architecture x96dbg/x64dbg plugin that exposes a lightweight JSON-RPC "Model Context Protocol" (MCP) bridge over TCP.
 The server allows automations to inspect and control the active debuggee without relying on the debugger UI.

 ## Features

+- Builds `.dp32` and `.dp64` binaries from the same codebase—drop them into `x32\plugins` or `x64\plugins` respectively.
 - Starts an MCP server automatically when the plugin loads (default `0.0.0.0:51337`).
 - JSON-RPC endpoints:
   - Memory & modules: